All products are independently selected by our editors. If you buy something, we may earn an affiliate commission.

 Between appointments, Milan offers a rich cultural and retail landscape.

-The luxury boutiques of Via Montenapoleone and its surrounding streets present flagship collections, capsule releases, and private shopping services.
+The luxury boutiques on Via Montenapoleone and its surrounding streets offer flagship collections, capsule releases, and private shopping services year-round.

-Contemporary art enthusiasts frequently visit Fondazione Prada, while classical collectors gravitate towards the Poldi Pezzoli Museum, renowned for its Renaissance and decorative arts collection.
+Contemporary art enthusiasts frequently visit Fondazione Prada, while collectors often gravitate towards the Poldi Pezzoli Museum, renowned for its Renaissance and decorative arts collection.

 Dining remains integral to the Fashion Week experience, with Brera, Porta Nuova, and Navigli hosting discreet business lunches, late-evening tastings, and informal industry gatherings.